Common thought patterns and how they can affect your life

 Fortune-telling makes you think that a situation is going to go badly for you before it actually happens.
 If you’re engaging in this way of thinking, you might assume the tickets for a concert you want to go to will be sold out before you try to buy them, or predict that you won’t like the food at a new restaurant before you go there.

-Assuming negative outcomes like this can cause a lot of anxiety because you’re worrying about lots of potential situations that may never happen.
-If you’re expecting a situation to end badly before it’s begun, it can discourage you from trying and make you feel like you can’t influence the outcome.
+Assuming negative outcomes like this can cause anxiety because you’re worrying about lots of potential situations that may never happen.
+If you’re expecting a situation to end badly before it’s begun, it can discourage you from trying or make you feel like you can’t influence the outcome.

 Overgeneralisation